Harsger/ROOTpostprocessing/README.txt

  with specifier in columns given (see additional options per specifier) DELIMITER <sign>
- for table-data delimiter is used to separate columns
+ for table-data delimiter is used to separate columns XNOTINTEGER <xAxisTitle>
+ for the x-axis double is used instead of unsigned int

 ///////////////////////////////////////////////////////////////////////////////